David Wells (American football): Arizona Cardinals

 Wells was signed to the Arizona Cardinals practice squad on October 20, 2021.
 He was signed to the Cardinals' active roster on November 6, 2021.
 He was placed on injured reserve on November 11 with a hand injury.
 He was activated on December 20, then waived the next day and re-signed to the practice squad.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
 He was released on July 29, 2022.

 Tennessee Titans

 On August 13, 2022, Wells signed with the Tennessee Titans.
 He was waived on August 30, 2022 and signed to the practice squad the next day.
 He was released on September 1.

 Tampa Bay Buccaneers

 On September 14, 2022, Wells was signed to the Tampa Bay Buccaneers practice squad.
 He was released on September 26, but re-signed on October 19.
 He signed a reserve/future contract on January 17, 2023.

+During the 3rd quarter of a Week 2 game against the Chicago Bears on September 17, 2023, Wells received the only two targets and receptions of his career.
+His first being for one yard, while his second one was a 11 yard loss and a fumble, which was then recovered by his quarterback Baker Mayfield.
+On November 22, 2023, Wells was waived by the Buccaneers and re-signed to the practice squad.
+He signed a reserve/future contract on January 23, 2024.
+He was released on August 27, 2024.